Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

-In the limit $\ell\to \infty$ such constraints become highly non trivial, as the frozen region actually extends further than one could naively think.
-Fig.~\ref{fig:arctic1} shows the frozen region in the infinite and semi-infinite geometries, for a slit length $\ell=56$.
+In the limit $\ell \to \infty$ such constraints become highly non trivial: the precise form of frozen region extends further than shown in Fig.~\ref{fig:heights2}, and should a priori depend on the interactions.
+It is represented in Fig.~\ref{fig:arctic1b}, for a slit of length $\ell=56$.
+We also show in Fig.~\ref{fig:arctic1a} the region corresponding to the infinite geometry.
 The pictures are obtained as follows.
 First we calculate the probabilities associated to dimer occupancies on all links.
-The procedure to get them is described in \ref{app:dimers}, and makes extensive use of the Pfaffian solution of the dimer model.
+The procedure to get them is described in \ref{app:dimers}, and makes extensive use of the Pfaffian solution \cite{Kasteleyn} of the dimer model.
 Second we associate a mean height to each plaquette using these probabilities\footnote{For example the height picks $\pm\left(3\times p-1\times (1-p)\right)=\pm (4p-1)$ when crossing a link occupied by a dimer with probability $p$, and empty with probability $1-p$.}.
 Third we define a discrete squared gradient

-The maximum gradient is $ \left(\nabla_{\rm \!d} h\right)^2=16$.
+The maximum gradient is $ \left(\nabla_{\rm \!d} \varphi\right)^2=16$.
 We draw in blue the frozen region where the gradient is maximal and in black the regions with zero gradient.
 Intermediate regions are shown as a mixture of the two colors.
 Fig.~\ref{fig:arctic1a} (resp.~\ref{fig:arctic1b}) shows the results for the frozen region in the infinite (resp. semi-infinite) geometry.
 We also show in Fig.~\ref{fig:arctic1c} an example of height profile.

 The limiting shape is a non trivial curve with several cusps.
-Notice that outside of the frozen region the dimer occupancies are still constrained (i.e $p\neq 1/4$), although they go to this value sufficiently far away.
+Notice that outside of the frozen region the dimer occupancies are still constrained (and therefore anisotropic), although they are not sufficiently far away.
 Using this we can interpret the leading term in the EFP: it is simply due to a deficit in free energy coming from the arctic region, as well its proximity, where the free energy is not constant with the position.
 Interestingly, the limiting shape for the semi-infinite geometry with slit length $\ell$ seems to match perfectly half that of the infinite geometry with slit $2\ell$.
 This observation is consistent with the exact results of \cite{EFP_Kozlowski,EFP_XXZrazumov}, which give $a_2({\rm semi-inf})=2a_2({\rm inf})$ in the XX chain.